-Regarding these words on Paradise and the third heaven, I've compared Paulís words just below with the words in the Second Book of Enoch, part of the Jewish Apocrypha, attributed to Enoch who lived some 3,000 years prior to Paul, and a prophet quoted in the book of Jude verse 14.
+Regarding these New Testament words on Paradise and the third heaven, I've compared Paul's words just below (generally acknowledged to be a referring to himself) with the words in the Second Book of Enoch, part of the Jewish Apocrypha, attributed to Enoch who lived some 3,000 years prior to Paul, and a prophet quoted in the book of Jude 1:14.

 Firstly, Paul's words in verses 2 - 4.